Cheezmeister/www.luchenlabs.com/src/content/words/programming.draft.md

 Everybody uses one.
 Except maybe my grandma, because she's just that hardcore.
 As more and more of society moves into "the cloud", browsing the web is becoming an increasingly large proportion of how we interact with the world around us.

-Web browsers are incredibly powerful bits of software.
+Web browsers are powerful bits of software.
 They are capable of some interesting things that help you save time and stay focused, if you know how to use them.
 A favorite of mine, pioneered by Opera (if I'm not mistaken) is the ability to set keyword searches.
 I can type `w visual studio` into the location bar and instantly pull up the Wikipedia page for Visual Studio.
 I use Wikipedia a ton, so shaving five seconds off of every wiki search I conduct adds up pretty quickly!

 Take the time to learn the ins and outs of your browser of choice, and feel more like [Tony Stark][] and less like [Alice in Wonderland][] on the web.